shreyanmitra/Tabalchi/README.md

 ```

 ## About the Author
 Shreyan has been learning the tabla for 12+ years at the [Akhil Bharatiya Gandharva Mahavidyalaya Mandal](https://en.wikipedia.org/wiki/Akhil_Bharatiya_Gandharva_Mahavidyalaya_Mandal).
-He is currently pursuing a Visharad certification.
+He is currently pursuing a Visharad (equivalent to a Bachelor's) certification.